sanctuuary/APE_readthedocs/docs/specifications/java.rst

             Core configuration file is correct: true
             Run configuration file is correct: false
-            max_solutions: The maximum number of generated solutions should be greater or equal to 0.
+            solutions: The maximum number of generated solutions should be greater or equal to 0.

 To make things easier, you could also call ``APE`` statically to check both the run and core configuration setup.